flyconnectome/tools/README.md

    and the various [tutorials](https://navis.readthedocs.io/en/latest/source/gallery.html).
 2. [`pymaid`](https://pymaid.readthedocs.io/en/latest/) lets you interface with CATMAID servers.
 Critically, it's built on top of `navis` and you can use any `navis` function with `pymaid` neurons.
 Side note: due to a name clash the library is called `python-catmaid` on PyPI.
+3. ['fafbseg'](https://fafbseg-py.readthedocs.io/en/latest/) provides functions to work with both the Google and FlyWire segmentation of the FAFB dataset.

 ## Noteworthy mentions
 There are a few more packages/functions that might be of interest: